 The wind snaked through the porous walls of the Old Stone Keep, lifting the tapestries and carrying in a fresh bouquet of dank river air.
-The hall was still empty, but I could feel that room was carrying its self with anticipation.
+The hall was still empty, but I could feel that room's anticipation.
 The newly built tables, the freshly lit torches, the colorful tapestries, and cleanly swept floors all screamed at me that this was a room waiting to be filled.
 Tonight, in this room, the reins of power would finally be pulled taught and the Kingdom of Parna would again respond to their commands.
-I took a deep breath of chilled moist river air that over-powered the scented braziers and smells of fresh hay.
+I took a deep breath of chilled moist river air and held it until the taste of the river: the decay from washed away crops and the human wastes of the city over-powered the scented braziers and smells of fresh hay.

-My mother told me that the best part about commanding a foreign people was their ignorance prevented them from recognizing uncouth or suspicious behavior on your part.
-The Mitirangu servants that I had acquired to organize the banquet did not realize that a Warrior Lord like myself should not concern himself with table arrangements, or seating charts.
+My mother told me that the best part about commanding a foreign people was their ignorance prevented them from recognizing uncouth or suspicious behavior.
+The Mitirangu servants that I had acquired to organize the banquet did not realize that a Warrior-Lord like myself should not concern himself with table arrangements, or seating charts.
 Thus, my servants carried out my instructions smoothly and without a single raised eyebrow.
 Indeed they kept me informed, as informed as a Queen, of the preparations for the banquet.
-Had I been able to find Ator peasants they would be made uncomfortable by my interest and their gossip regarding a warrior's atypical behavior would no doubt make it way to the Ator lords and worse, their wives.
-Ivanavil servants, such that had served the previous king, were willful and difficult to manage, despite being able to keep a secret.
+Had I been able to find Ator peasants in Parna they would've been made uncomfortable by my interest and their gossip regarding a warrior's atypical behavior would no doubt make it way to the Ator lords and worse, their wives.
+Ivanvil servants, such that had served the previous king, were willful and difficult to manage, despite being able to keep a secret.
 Members of the Sabatallee tribe weren't to be trusted in any situation.

-But my Mitirangu servants had seen to my wishes and on the day of the banquet I sat two places to the left of the young king, and I placed the two principle religious figures in the land along side his king.
-The Chief Steward of Ro'arck and the High Priest Bell'ra on flanked the boy.
+But my Mitirangu servants had seen to my wishes and on the day of the banquet I sat two places to the left of the young king, and I placed Parna's two principle religious figures along side the king.
+The Chief Steward of Ro'arck and the High Priest Bell'ra flanked the boy.
 According to their sermons , these two religious leaders represent entirely different theologies and ethnicities, but as men they were both political animals.

 The presence of the two most relevant holy men would confirm the king's religious mandate and draw attention away from myself and my role as reagent.
 The gravitas of both theologians would also press a degree of restraint upon the crowd and force them to bare many insults without outburst: insults being an unavoidable design flaw of the royal court.
 The Mitirangu would be offend that the Queen, a Mitirangu herself, was not at the table, but the proud Ator Lords would be unable to accept any woman, much less a Mitirangu, to be seated while they ate.
 The placement of the Priest of Bell'ra on the king's right might suggest to some that the King is going to favor the Mitirangu religion, but you can't please everyone.
 Indeed better that those of wealth and power in the kingdom talk about the respective roles of the two churches in the new government and whether or not the Queen be seated or standing than discuss how I will handle the regency.